 However custom kit comes with a price, namely above $300.
 You then have to figure out what radiator can fit the case and be able to accommodate the thermal release from the CPU, which waterblock is compatible with your processor socket or what type of pumper is good enough for the tubes length.
 That usually isn’t an issue since most system builders are willing to go that extra step to get the most out of their configuration.

 The reason that makes most frown was the difficulty of setting up a custom liquid cooling kit.
-The whole A to Z process requires a lot of measurements, planning, cutting, calculating and patience.
+The whole A to Z process requires a lot of measurements, planning, cutting, marinating, calculating and a giant amount of patience.
 It also requires regular maintenance where the owner has to start everything over from step one to replenish / replace the liquid inside the loop.

 That could be so much of a headache for first time custom computer builder, but up until now we are blessed with the new prefilled closed-loop liquid cooling technology.

 These kits come with the system as a whole, meaning you do not need to assemble the parts such as tubing, radiator, water pump,etc… You just have go through the same easy installation steps you would have done with air-cooling heatsink.